mancusolab/twas_sim/README.md

 ## Example
 ### example.sh
 The script [example.sh](https://github.com/mancusolab/twas_sim/blob/test/example.sh) will generate a single TWAS statistic using the simulator `sim.py`.
 The simulator currently supports fitting LASSO, Elastic Net, and GBLUP prediction models to predict gene expression into GWAS.
-It is easily extendable with dynamic import function to include additional linear models to accommodate TWAS methods.
+It is easily extendable with dynamic import function to include additional linear models.

 <details>
 <summary>example.sh workflow</summary>